ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 MessageFramer.Deliver(Connection, MessageContext, Data, IsEndOfMessage)
 ~~~

-Note that `MessageFramer.DeliverAndAdvanceReceiveCursor` allows the Framer to earmark bytes
+Note that `MessageFramer.DeliverAndAdvanceReceiveCursor` allows the framer implementation
-as part of a Message even before they are received by the transport.
+to earmark bytes as part of a Message even before they are received by the transport.
 This allows the delivery
-of very large Messages without requiring the Framer to directly inspect all of the octets.
+of very large Messages without requiring the implementation to directly inspect all of the octets.

 To provide an example, a simple protocol that parses a length as a header value would
 receive the `HandleReceivedData` event, and call `Parse` with a minimum and maximum